Kaki Kitai

-Kaki Kitai is a Malaysian Malay-language action comedy film.
-For the film MiG pictures featured actors Shaheizy Sam, Fezrul Khan, Farid Kamil, Adam Corrie, Along Eyzendy, and Epy Kodiang, Emily Chan as well as Zalif Sidek and Faith Zakie.
+Kaki Kitai (English: Our Feet) is a 2014 Malaysian Malay-language action comedy film directed by Azaromi Ghazali.
+It stars Shaheizy Sam, Fezrul Khan, Farid Kamil, Adam Corrie, Epy Kodiang, and Emily Chan.

 Synopsis

-Tell about 2 Grenggo / Din friends (Shaheizy Sam) & Ayoi (Fezrul Khan) who are less astute coming from the village and trying to act smartly.
+Tell about 2 Grenggo / Din friends & Ayoi who are less astute coming from the village and trying to act smartly.
 Din is also 3 years living in Kuala Lumpur.
 The story begins when Din welcomes Ayoi who just arrived from the village at the bus station.
-They unintentionally interrupted the operation of the policemen who were on duty and had provoked the Detective Inspector Farid (Farid Kamil).
+They unintentionally interrupted the operation of the policemen who were on duty and had provoked the Detective Inspector Farid.
 Farid's coincidence is a good friend of Din & Ayoi while in school.
 There were only those who had been disturbed by the work of Detective Inspector Farid until he was reprimanded by the superior.